Top things to pack for your Japan adventure

 Tickets

-JR Pass
+JR Rail Pass

 Once you have your itinerary planned, consider if it’s worth purchasing a JR rail pass.
 This pass is only for foreigners and is purchased before your travel.
-There have been options in the past for purchasing when in Japan, however this is not currently available (Jan 2023).
+There have been options in the past for purchasing when in Japan, however this is not currently available (Jan 2025).
 The JR Rail pass covers all travel on JR trains including the Shinkansen or bullet train and the local trains that are owned by Japan Rail (JR) across the country.
-Note that not all treaijn lines are owned by JR and so you will still need to purchase tickets for these trains.
+Note that not all train lines are owned by JR and so you will still need to purchase tickets for these trains.
 Hyperdia online calculator can help you decide if the JR pass will be cost effective.

 The JR Pass needs to be pre-ordered and collected in Australia before you go.
 There are a different number of days that the pass can cover.
 For more information check out this page on transport in Japan.
 There are lots of online places to order your pass, although I’ve found the guys at JTB travel really helpful.
 Be aware that this is a physical card/voucher that you need to take with you to Japan and exchange once there, so be sure to purchase in advance with enough time for delivery.